oubiwann/jlfe/doc/features.rst

 of the `Clojure dot form`_: instance/class, then member/method/field.
 It dos *not* follow the ordering for when the "dot" is part of the calling form.

+Many of the existing features have demonstrated usage here:
+`README - jlfe Usage`_

 * ``java.lfe`` - an empty module that alleviates the user from having to compile a ``java.beam`` every time they want to call Erjang's ``java:get_static/2`` or ``java:call/4`` functions.